tranlv/Self-Driving-Car-Engineer-Part-1/Advanced Lane Lines/README.md

 Overview
 ---

-In this project, We attempted to identify the lane boundaries in a video by building an advanced lane-finding algorithm using distortion correction, image rectification, color transforms, and gradient thresholding , identified lane curvature and vehicle displacement, overcame environmental challenges such as shadows and pavement changes.
+In this project, We attempted to identify the lane boundaries in a video by building an advanced lane-finding algorithm using distortion correction, image rectification, color transforms, and gradient thresholding , also identified lane curvature and vehicle displacement, overcame environmental challenges such as shadows and pavement changes.

 The goals / steps of this project are the following: